-John A. Scavone, M.D., is Chief of Anesthesia at Shriners Hospitals for Children – Northern California.
+John A. Scavone, M.D., is the Emeritus Chair of Anesthesiology at Shriners Hospitals for Children – Northern California.

-John A. Scavone, Chief of Anesthesia at Shriners Hospitals for Children – Northern California, is Board Certified in anesthesiology and has special expertise in pediatric and cardio-thoracic anesthesia.
+John A. Scavone is the Emeritus Chair of Anesthesiology at Shriners Hospitals for Children – Northern California.
+He is Board Certified in anesthesiology and has special expertise in pediatric and cardio-thoracic anesthesia.
 In addition, he has concentrated his clinical efforts in the care of patients undergoing orthopaedic and burn surgery and in the management of acute pediatric pain.A graduate of the University of Texas Health Science Center at San Antonio, Dr. Scavone’s work with children began during his Residency in 1976 at Brooke Army Medical Center, Ft.
 Sam Houston, Texas.

 Education and Training